Graduate Research Forum

-To participate, be ready to submit a title and a 150-word abstract describing your research, by January 10, 2023.
+To participate, be ready to submit a title and a 150-word abstract describing your research.
 All competitors should use inclusive language that avoids stereotypes, labeling, and pejorative comments.
 Competitors can expect to receive a feedback package after the event containing a video clip of their presentation and the judges' scoresheet/comments.

 First place wins $500; second place $300; third place $200 and the People’s Choice gets $100.
 First, second and third place winners have the opportunity to compete in the statewide 3MT competition.

 Panels are comprised of talks by three to five graduate students (total presentation time is 1 hour), and the talks must share a common theme or topic.